 Jacquie West Farbman (Gyrokinesis) is a certified Gyrokinesis instructor with an M.A. degree in Movement Sciences from Columbia University.
 As a professional dancer she performed with Charles Weidman Dance Theatre and other dance companies in NY and California.
 She taught modern dance and ballet at a performing arts high school for 25 years and teaches dance at Ocean County College, NJ.
 Recently she performed in Global Water Dances at the Jersey shore and in a solo dance to the poetry of Bonnie Hoag at Hubbard Hall.

-Darcy May (Irish Step Dance and Drawing) is a 1985 graduate of the University of the Arts, Philadelphia where she majored in illustration.
+Darcy May (Drawing) is a 1985 graduate of the University of the Arts, Philadelphia where she majored in illustration.
 She studied Irish Dance as a child at Fay and O’Connell School of Irish Dance in Pearl River, NY, and danced with Wild Irish Acres of Saratoga Springs.
 Darcy has taught at Hubbard Hall since 2004.
 She also illustrates children’s books.

 Bliss McIntosh (Tune Jam, Community Garden) has a BA in Ethnomusicology from Wesleyan University and has been a musician/ craftsperson/ dancer/ gardener/ cook for her whole life, passing on her knowledge along the way to anyone who will come along for the ride.

 David Snider (Theater) received his MFA from New York University, Tisch School of the Arts and his BA in English Literature/Russian language from Dickinson College, magna cum laude, Phi Beta Kappa.
 He has directed, produced, acted and taught with Arena Stage, the Shakespeare Theatre Company, the Kennedy Center, the Joseph Papp Public Theater, the Hangar Theatre, Playwrights Horizons, Jean Cocteau Repertory and the Maddermarket Theatre of Norwich, England, among others.
 He is currently on the faculties of both Skidmore College in Saratoga Springs, NY and American University in Washington, DC.
 In 2010 he received the National Arts and Humanities Youth Program Award from the President’s Committee on the Arts and the Humanities from First Lady Michelle Obama, in a private ceremony at the White House, in recognition of his leadership of after-school arts programming for public school students with Young Playwrights’ Theater in Washington, DC.